beau-house/minimal-reproduction-react-native-bottom-tabs/readme.md

-## Minimal Reproduction [ios] Tab bar background flashes when scrollEdgeAppearance="transparent" without lazy loading
+## Minimal Reproduction – [ios] Tab bar background flashes when scrollEdgeAppearance transparent (without lazy loading)

 ### What is this?